MoscaDotTo/Winapp2/CONTRIBUTING.md

 Entries for software that is no longer available are moved to the archive at `Winapp3/Archived entries.ini` rather than deleted, preserving them for users who still run the software.

 1. Remove the entry from its source file.
 2. Add it to `Winapp3/Archived entries.ini` in alphabetical order, written in standard winapp2.ini syntax.
 A base entry written in standard syntax can be moved as-is from its `Assembler/EntryBuilder/` source file.
-If the entry is generated (BrowserBuilder, UWPBuilder, or EntryBuilder shorthand), archive the generated form by copying it from the artifact under `Assembler/Entries/` and addding a `Skip=` key to its source section.
+If the entry is generated (BrowserBuilder, UWPBuilder, or EntryBuilder shorthand), archive the generated form by copying it from the artifact under `Assembler/Entries/` and adding a `Skip=` key to its source section.
 3. In your PR, note why the software has been archived (e.g. the vendor site is gone or a live service has been discontinued).

 ---